 4. Ise Grand Shrine, JapanJapan is globally popular for its shrine culture and houses approximately 80,000 shrines.
 The most important among all is the Ise Grand Shrine.
 It is one of the most expensive temples in Japan due to its architectural grandeur.
-In order to maintain the Shinto traditions dating back to the 8th century, this temple is rebuilt every 20 years.
-And that comes with a million dollar price tag.
+To maintain the Shinto traditions dating back to the 8th century, this temple is rebuilt every 20 years.
+And that comes with a million-dollar price tag.
 Unless you are a member of the royal family, you are forbidden to enter the hallowed halls of this ancient Japanese representation.

 5. North Brother Island, USALocated in New York City, North Brother Island is one of the most popular abandoned regions in the USA.
 Originally developed as a quarantine hospital, it was the home to the Typhoid Mary.
 She was identified as the first American to carry the typhoid fever.
 Later, this place became a rehabilitation centre for drug addicts.
 Now, North Brother Island has a bird sanctuary and is permanently shut for the common people.

 7. Heard Island, AustraliaOne of the most unexplored places on the Earth, Heard Island lies between Antarctica and Madagascar.
 Politically, this island is a part of Australia.
-There are two active volcanoes on the Heard Island and it is completely barren.
+There are two active volcanoes on the Heard Island, and it is completely barren.
 The entire island is composed of debris and limestone that took place as a result of volcanic eruptions.
-In order to preserve the fragile natural surroundings, the Australian Government restricted entry to the island.
+To preserve the fragile natural surroundings, the Australian Government restricted entry to the island.

 8. Doomsday Vault, NorwayThe Doomsday Vault is a seed bank situated in the heart of the Arctic Svalbard archipelago.
 This is a secure vault that preserves a variety of plant seeds.
 It is an attempt to safeguard the seeds in case of an apocalypse or global crisis.
 From every nook and corner of the globe, crates of seeds are sent to the Doomsday Vault for long-term storage.
 The vault is only open to special guests on specific days.

 12. Pravcicka Brana, Czech RepublicOne of the most spectacular landmarks of Czech Republic, Pravcicka Brana is the biggest sandstone arch in Europe.
 Till 1982, this landmark attracted tourists from far and near.
-Later, in order to minimise erosion, people are restricted to visit the arch.
-However, geologists are of the opinion that this natural sandstone arch of Pravcicka Brana would soon collapse.
+Later, to minimise erosion, people are restricted to visit the arch.
+However, geologists think that this natural sandstone arch of Pravcicka Brana would soon collapse.

-13. Niihau Island, USANiihau Island with a population of 160 inhabitants is prohibited to the general public.
+13. Niihau Island, USANiihau Island, with a population of 160 inhabitants, is prohibited to the general public.
 The only way to visit this region is either to be a part of the US Navy or to have a relative on the island.
-In order to preserve the environment and wildlife on the Niihau Island, the government has restricted the entry to outsiders.
+To preserve the environment and wildlife on Niihau Island, the government has restricted the entry to outsiders.
 No wonder, it is a forbidden place that one cannot reach.